-Get your students to run around outside the classroom and dig through the weeds in the lawns to find examples of obtuse, spinose, calyx, capsule, stamen, trichome, and all kinds of botanical terms.
+Get your students to run around outside the classroom and dig through the weeds in the lawns to find examples of obtuse, spinose, calyx, capsule, stamen, trichome, and other kinds of botanical terms.
 This activity teaches them both how to ‘see’ plant morphology, as well as provides a personal test on how much they know.
 I don’t use it as an exam, I use this as a source for inspiration and practical experience in using new skills, and positive competition between teams.
+The Excel bingo sheets can be modified to fit the level of your class.

 Download the Teacher Guide and Bingo Sheets on the link below.